robertprincipe/garden/README.md

-# Relivator Next.js 13.5: Store | Landing | Dashboard (Template 2023)
+# garden Next.js 13.5: Store | Landing | Dashboard (Template 2023)

-**Relivator v1.0.0 is released!
+**garden v1.0.0 is released!
 Now it's stable and ready for production! 🚀** _If you have used the project before, please double check your ENV file.
 NextAuth.js, PostgreSQL and next-intl are now used (instead of Clerk, MySQL and next-international)._

 ## 01. Follow Us Everywhere